Sakhalin Island, Russia: Visiting a Place Few Will Ever See

 I looked out the window.
 Sakhalin certainly has plenty of trees.
 It’s not a heavily-populated island.
 600 miles (1000 km) long, it has just over 600,000 residents.
 Most are pines.
 The most distinctive, though, are the larches – scraggly and solemn, with crooked horizontal branches just begging a vulture to perch.

-Studying Climate Change
+Studying Climate Change in Sakhalin

 “We study climate change,” Greg continued.
 “Trees grow at different rates depending on the temperature.
 You look at the rings and you can estimate what the weather was like that year.”